BIDS/2017-01-12-ucb/lessons/git/index.md

 You may need to enter your GitHub password after running this command, which you should do.
 Hopefully you will see something similar to the above, which indicates that everything completed successfully.
 The output here tells us that our data was compressed, written to our remote repository, and that git has set up our local master branch to track the remote repository branch also called master.
 This essentially means that when we later "download" our data using `git pull`, git will know where to put it.

-Now, head back over to your web browser and reload the page that you were just on (or head over to http://github.com/my-username/birdsurvey), and you'll see that your `script.py` file is available for all the world to see.
+Now, head back over to your web browser and reload the page that you were just on (or head over to http://github.com/my-username/birdsurvey), and you'll see that your `script.R` file is available for all the world to see.
 You've just published your first scientific software package!

 >### Exercise 7
 >Take a few minutes to poke around the GitHub page for your project.
-In particular, try clicking on the link for the file `script.py` and the link in the header that says "7 commits".
+In particular, try clicking on the link for the file `script.R` and the link in the header that says "7 commits".
 Ask your instructors any questions as they come up.
 >
 >If you'd like to make sure that you've got this workflow down, create a README file in your local `birdsurvey` directory, commit it to your local repo, then push it to your remote repo.